Confessions of a Web Editor – An Inside Look

 I frequently get asked if I know of more jobs like this.
 Internally, I respond, “No, and thank goodness for that.”
 Before you navigate away, let me assure you that this isn’t your typical ‘work from home‘ advice article.
 In fact, it leans more towards a horror story – less gothic, more gruesome.
 When you’ve been in my position for a while (which isn’t very long by web standards), you begin to notice the stranger aspects of working online as a web editor, such as the following:

-Useful Tips And Guidelines to Freelance Writing
+Effective Tips and Guidelines for Freelance Writing Success

 The freelancing world is a live battleground where entrepreneurs are required to sleep with an eye open.
 Read more